gesape/AutoStatsQ/README.md

 Latest changes
 -------------
+- report generation option: After running AutoStatsQ, a html report file can be generated using ```--report```.
+The report is generated using reveal (Copyright (C) 2020 Hakim El Hattab, http://hakim.se, and reveal.js contributors).
 - Improved feedback and error logging for easier user support.
 - Option to generate automated maps without setting mid point and radius manuallyby setting ```pl_opt: ['automatic']``` in the config file (see example file below.)
 - data is downsampled to 10 Hz prior to restitution.
 This is necessary in case of high sampling rates to not introduce filtering errors.